Organizing URLs in Static Groups

 - Enter the group name in the modal window (leave the static group option enabled),

 One URL can only belong to one static group.
-If you want to have same URL in multiple groups, you should use Virtual Groups.
+If you want to have the same URL in multiple groups, you should use Dynamic Groups.

 Deleting a Group